-Some 123 peers led by the Archbishop of Canterbury rejected the government’s Gambling Order, which stated plans to develop the UK’s first supercasino in Manchester as well as 16 smaller regional casinos which were due to be built in towns including Southampton, Leeds and Milton Keynes.
+Led by the Archbishop of Canterbury, 123 peers rejected the government’s Gambling Order, which was to ratify plans to develop the UK’s first supercasino in Manchester as well as 16 smaller regional casinos in towns such as Southampton, Leeds and Milton Keynes.

 The deadlock between the House of Lords and the government is expected to result in a full-scale rethink of the proposals, which were designed in part to boost private investment and regeneration in some of the most deprived areas in the country.